+Project/ Service:

-Project/ Transit as a Service Service: Overview: Building off the 2019 Transit Service Business Plan this will focus on Council's vision and investment for transit as a service in East Hants.
+Dverview: Building off the 2019 Transit Service Business Plan this will focus on Council's vision and investment for transit as a service in East Hants.

 This staff led project will involve four steps and will provide Council the opportunity to determine an implementation plan for Public Transit in East Hants.

 1. Updating the business and financial plan for implementing transit as a service.

 2. Financial model for Council consideration.